The North Carolina Law Review is not currently accepting submissions.

 Starting in Fall 2014, we will no longer accept submissions through ExpressO.
-Instead, the North Carolina Law Review is currently not accepting submissions due to a full volume.
-We strongly prefer electronic submissions through this system, but the North Carolina Law Review does not accept articles submitted via e-mail.
-We continue to review hard-copy submissions sent to the following address:
+Instead, the North Carolina Law Review will begin accepting submissions through Scholastica on August 1, 2014.
+We strongly prefer electronic submissions through this system, but the North Carolina Law Review will also accept articles submitted via e-mail.
+We also continue to review hard-copy submissions sent to the following address:

 Executive Articles Editor